DirkTorre/website/readme.md

     - (done) create a update view
     - (done) create a delete view
     - (dropped) database model should return a link to the update view
-    - problem: note's can't be null
+    - (done) problem: note's can't be null
-    - problem: decimal scores are not possible
+    - (done) problem: decimal scores are not possible

+- movie add form:
+    - must give a warning if link isn't from imdb or ttconst isn't found.

 - movie list:
     - list view with pagination.